 I absolutely love food.
-My earliest memories are being in the kitchen with my mom: baking cookies, rolling pasta, and trying new recipes that she wrote down that afternoon watching The Frugal Gourmet.
-Decades later and my happy place is still the kitchen, this time with my own babe on the counter.
+My earliest memories are being in the kitchen with my mom: baking cookies, rolling pasta, and trying new recipes that she wrote down earlier that afternoon while watching The Frugal Gourmet.
+Decades later and my happy place is still in the kitchen, this time with my own babes on the counter.

-You’ll see nutrition information on some of the recipes (because enough of you have asked for it) but my philosophy around cooking has nothing to do with numbers.
+You’ll see nutrition information on some of my recipes (because enough of you have asked for it) but my philosophy around cooking has nothing to do with numbers.
 Instead, I focus on eating lots of plant foods with a little dairy or egg occasionally thrown in.
-I first became a vegetarian back in high school, then started and stopped until grad school where I experimented with veganism for a few years.
+I first became a vegetarian back in high school, then stopped and restarted a few times until grad school where I experimented with veganism for a few years.
 Now, I consider myself to be predominantly plant-based; I eat a lot of plants and I occasionally eat animal products.
 This way of eating brings me the most peace with food and it’s the type of recipes that you’ll see here.

 I wrote an Italian cookbook in 2016, which felt like a full circle moment from the days of learning how to cut gnocchi in my mom’s kitchen.
 That book embodies the way I feel about food and nutrition; it’s filled with simple, whole-food focused meals that include many vegetables with a healthy serving of grains.
 Because, no matter what Instagram tells you, grains are not the enemy.
 I pinkie-promise.

-Like most women, becoming a mother flipped my whole-world upside down.
-Van lights up my life and my mission to do more.
-Shortly after his birth, I co-founded Plant-Based Juniors; a resource for parents who want to raise healthy, conscious babes.
-You can find more over on our Instagram page and website, including our Predominantly Plant-Based Pregnancy Guide and First Bites, a guide to introducing solids.
+My kids light up my life and my mission to do more.
+Shortly after my son’s birth, I co-founded Plant-Based Juniors; a resource for parents who want to raise healthy, conscious babes.
+You can find more over on our Instagram page and website, including our Easy Dinners for Busy Parents, Predominantly Plant-Based Pregnancy Guide, Nut-Free Ebook, Batch Cook Ebook and First Bites, a guide to introducing solids.

-When I’m not cooking, photographing or writing, you can find me chasing a toddler, reading, traveling and eating tacos with husband.
+When I’m not cooking, photographing or writing, you can find me chasing my kids, stealing kisses during story time, traveling and eating tacos with my husband.
 I love history and science and am absolutely terrible at math.
 My heart is always at a beach somewhere, even though I live smack dab in the middle of the country.